philburk/hmsl/README.md

 1. Double click JuceHMSL.app
 1. Hit 'y' key to initialize HMSL.
 1. Launch a synthesizer program like [Simple Synth](http://notahat.com/simplesynth/) and select "HMSL" as the MIDI source.

+To test MIDI output, enter:

-1. Enter: midi.seqout
+    midi.seqout

-1. You should hear a few notes play.
+You should hear a few notes play.
+Now enter:

-1. Enter: shep
+    shep

-1. The Shape Editor window should appear and you should hear a repeated melody.
-1. Click "Draw" option.
+The Shape Editor window should appear and you should hear a repeated melody.
+Click the "Draw" option.
-1. Draw on the graph to extend the melody.
+Draw on the graph to extend the melody.
-1. Close the graphics window to stop the editor.
+Close the graphics window to stop the editor.

-1. Enter:   score{
-1. That prepares the score entry system.
+HMSL include a text based score entry system.
+Enter:

+    score{
-1. To play 4 notes enter:   playnow  c4  a  g  e
+    playnow  c4  a  g  e

-1. To play notes using a Forth DO LOOP enter:   playnow 4 0 do  1/4 c4  1/8 a g  1/4 e loop
+To play notes using a Forth DO LOOP enter:

+    playnow 4 0 do  1/4 c4  1/8 a g  1/4 e loop

+HMSL includes [several](https://github.com/philburk/hmsl/tree/master/hmsl/pieces) old algorithmic compositions.
+Most of them are designed to work with a General MIDI Synthesizer.
+[XFORMS](https://github.com/philburk/hmsl/blob/master/hmsl/pieces/xforms.fth) is a piece that copies a theme and then ornaments it.
+To compile and run it, enter:

+    include pieces/xforms.fth
+    xforms

+Click up arrow in "Select Shape" widget to see "sh-devel".
+You can watch the theme be copied and modified.

-1. Read more tutorials and docs at <http://www.softsynth.com/hmsl/>
+Read more tutorials and docs at <http://www.softsynth.com/hmsl/>

 ## Credits